managed-commons/managed-commons-crypto-phelix/readme.markdown

-# Managed.Commons.Helix #
+# Commons.Crypto.Phelix #

-Open source implementation of a Phelix Cipher/MAC, as per [Phelix - Fast Encryption and Authentication in a Single Cryptographic Primitive](https://www.schneier.com/paper-phelix.html)
+Open source managed implementation of a Phelix Cipher/MAC, as per [Phelix - Fast Encryption and Authentication in a Single Cryptographic Primitive](https://www.schneier.com/paper-phelix.html)